Scientific Name

 Description

-Echeveria amoena is a small succulent that forms dense rosettes of glaucous green, often red-tipped leaves.
+Echeveria amoena is a small succulent that forms dense rosettes of glaucous green, often pinkish or reddish leaves.
 The rosettes grow up to 2 inches (5 cm) in diameter, producing numerous offsets.
-Flowers are coral-red and appear on red stalks in late spring and last at least a month.
+Leaves are thick, fleshy, and pointed, up to 0.8 inches (2 cm) long and up to 0.3 inches (0.8 cm) wide.
+Flowers are bell-shaped, coral-red, up to 0.4 inches (1 cm) long and 0.15 inches (0.4 cm) in diameter, and appear on red stalks in late spring.

 Hardiness